marnoux/stunning-dollop/README.md

-### John Ford was so funny that I couldn't wait to go to work in the morning.
+### Parents are key when it comes to keeping kids off drugs.
+Good parenting is the best anti-drug we have.